gardener/etcd-backup-restore/doc/development/local_setup.md

     make build-local
     ```

-* Next you can make it available to use as shell command by moving the executable to `/usr/local/bin`.
+* Next you can make it available to use as shell command by moving the executable to `/usr/local/bin`, or by optionally including the `bin` directory in your `$PATH` environment variable.
 You can verify the installation by running following command:

     ```console
     $ etcdbrctl -v
     INFO[0000] etcd-backup-restore Version: v0.7.0-dev